siakhooi/shed/README.md

 Current Development Environment:

-- Shed is currently developed in wsl ubuntu and tested with Ubuntu and Debian images.
+- Shed is currently developed in WSL Ubuntu/Windows 10 Home/HP Pavilion Desktop and tested with official Ubuntu and Debian images from Docker Hub.

 ## Documentation